 Enable EPEL and PowerTools on AlmaLinux 8

 In this guide, we want to teach you How To Enable EPEL and PowerTools on AlmaLinux 8.
+But first, let’s understand what these are and used for.

 EPEL is not an official part of the RHEL subscription or an official offering from Red Hat.
 But it can come in handy for admins and developers who work with RHEL and need a few utilities packaged for RHEL from a source they can feel good about.

 PowerTools is a repository that acts as a container for libraries and developer tools.
-This repository is available on RHEL/ CentOS but not enabled by default.
+This repository is available on RHEL/ CentOS but is not enabled by default.
 Some of the most popular EPEL, “Extra packages for Enterprise Linux,” rely on PowerTools packages.
 You should install PowerTools on your system if the EPEL repository is already enabled.

 The PowerTools repository comprises many packages that require dependencies for installing other applications or creating applications from source code.
 These applications include window managers, audio programs, network management tools and system administration, chat clients, statistics/math packages, development tools, productivity applications, file managers, emulators, graphic programs, games, etc.